CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-CLI/Install-NetQ-CLI-on-RHEL.md

 weight: 350
 toc: 5
 ---
-After installing your NetQ software and the NetQ 3.2.1 Agents on each switch you want to monitor, you can also install the NetQ CLI on servers running:
+After installing your NetQ software and the NetQ {{<version>}} Agents on each switch you want to monitor, you can also install the NetQ CLI on servers running:

 - Red Hat RHEL 7.1
 - CentOS 7